fourgates/leet-code-algorithms/Graphs/MinSpanningTree/README.md

 ## Kruskal's Algorithm
 1. sort all edges by weight
-2. create the MST by added the smallest edges first. if the edge creates a cycle you cannot add it
+2. create the MST by adding the smallest edges first. if the edge creates a cycle you cannot add it
 3. repeat until you get to n-1 edges

 ## Time Complexity